Bone, Joint and Muscle Conditions

 Symptoms of Pectus Excavatum

-You may first notice a dent in the chest when your child is a baby.
-Sometimes, though, pectus excavatum does not show up until later.
-The dent may become more noticeable as your child grows, especially during growth spurts.
-Or the dent may disappear and never become a problem.
-What often appears to be pectus excavatum in babies goes away on its own over time.
+You might notice a dent in your child’s chest as a baby, but sometimes it doesn’t show up until later.
+The dent might become more noticeable as your child grows, particularly during growth spurts.
+Or it might disappear and never become a problem.
+What often appears to be pectus excavatum in babies goes away on its own.

 - Shortness of breath

 - Trouble breathing when exercising

 - Concern with body image

 Pectus Excavatum Diagnosis

 During your first visit to Seattle Children’s, the doctor will examine your child and ask about their symptoms.
 Your child may need additional tests so doctors can evaluate the heart and lungs and decide whether your child needs pectus excavatum treatment.
 These tests might include:

 - CT scan (computed tomography scan, sometimes called “cat scan”)